 October's Featured Offer: Earn up to 25,000 Starpoints AND get a $0 introductory annual fee after you use your new Card to make $3,000 in purchases with the first 3 months AND get a $0 introductory annual fee for the first year, then $95.

-Note: This card's annual fee will increase to $95 on Aug.
-11, 2015.
-The card will also add benefits, including waived foreign transaction fees, complimentary Boingo Wi-Fi and complimentary premium in-room internet.
+Note: This card's annual fee recently increased to $95.
+At the same time, new benefits were added, including waived foreign transaction fees, complimentary Boingo Wi-Fi and complimentary premium in-room Internet.

 Can a Hotel Reward Card Also Be a Frequent Flier Credit Card?

 Although the Starwood Preferred Guest card is primarily a hotel rewards card, it's also a versatile instrument for accumulating airline frequent flier miles.

 The biggest problem with co-branded airline reward cards is that your miles are redeemable for travel only on one airline.
 Sometimes you can transfer to partner airlines, but you may get penalized for doing so with poor redemption value, or a limited number of transfer partners.
 However, with the Starwood Preferred Guest program, you can transfer points to more than 30 airlines.
 Better yet, a lot of these transfers can be done on a 1-for-1 basis – each point can be converted into 1 mile in the frequent flier program of your choice.
 Some of the card's partner airlines include Delta, American Airlines, Aeroplan/Air Canada, and about two dozen others.

 The Starwood Preferred isn't the only card that allows you to transfer points into other loyalty programs, but it stands out, thanks to the sheer number of transfer partners it has.
 Even the Membership Rewards program offered on other American Express cards like Premier Rewards Gold doesn't have 30 partner airlines.